djdembeck/madlibber/README.md

 # Madlibber
-Madlibs generator with WordsAPI validation.
-Built on the MEAN stack, using Bulma.
+Madlibs game with word-type validation using WordsAPI and template generation from Madlibz.
+Built on the MEAN stack, using Bulma for a fully responsive frontend.

 API's used: